Haleshot/AI-ML-DL-NLP-CV/CSP_Problem/README.md

 b.
 For 4-Queen problem and Sudoku -
 i.
 Identify the variables in the above problem ii.
 Identify set of constraint variables iii.
-Identify domain each variable
+Identify domain each variabl